emmt/TiPi/info/tpp.md

     //# warn MESG

 substitute macros in `MESG` and print it.
-Command `#echo` uses the standard output stream while the `#warn` uses the standard error stream.
+Command `#echo` uses the standard output stream while `#warn` uses the standard error stream.

 It may be useful to examine the contents of some macros (without a fully recursive expansion).
 To that end, the directive